Coffeyville Community College

-Coffeyville Community College (CCC) is a public community college located in Coffeyville, Kansas.
+Coffeyville Community College (CCC) is a public community college in Coffeyville, Kansas, United States.
 It was founded in 1923.

 The official school colors are red and white.
 The mascot is the Red Raven.
 Their athletic teams are known as the Red Ravens (men) and Lady Ravens (women).
 Coffeyville Community College is a member of the Kansas Jayhawk Community College Conference and the National Junior College Athletic Association.